Neck Acne Treatment: A Guide for Patients

 Blue light therapy (415nm wavelength) targets C. acnes bacteria without photosensitivity concerns.
 Treatment sessions last 15-20 minutes, performed twice weekly during active breakouts.
 The neck tolerates blue light well, with minimal downtime between sessions.

-Fractional CO2 lasers address acne scarring once active breakouts resolve.
-The neck requires conservative settings due to slower healing compared to facial skin.
+Fractional CO2 lasers are indicated for acne scarring once active breakouts have resolved.
+The neck requires conservative settings because of slower healing than facial skin.
 Typical protocols involve 3-4 sessions spaced 6-8 weeks apart for optimal collagen remodeling.

 Neck Acne Prevention Strategies